khengyeww/sym-STDP/README.md

 ## Citation

-The SNN model in this project was implemented in BindsNET:
+All of the SNN models in this project were implemented using BindsNET:

 Link to [GitHub](https://github.com/Hananel-Hazan/bindsnet).